-- 3. Cost of training the operatives to man these industries and organisers, including stipend, during the training period, at Rs.30 a month Rs.12.0 crores - 4.
-Buildings and equipment required by the D.G.R. and E. for the six months training to be imparted by his organisation (on a double shift basis).
+Cost of training the operatives to man these industries and organisers, including stipend, during the training period, at Rs.
+30 a month.

-Rs.4.0 crores - 5.
-Cost of supervisory staff (Officers both technical and administrative, accountants, supervisors, organisers, and indirect labour).

-Rs.
-6.5 crores - 6.
-Working capital required for group factories, unit factories and servicing units for meeting raw material and direct labour charges.

-Rs.9.0 crores - 7.
-For implementing the scheme, details have to be worked out, of each factory group and each unit factory and each servicing unit of at least each individual industry and the working drawings and blueprints with the layouts and production charts have got to be prepared in advance of the actual implementation of the scheme.
-Capital required for technical and non-technical staff to be appointed immediately for one year - Rs: 5 lakhs.
+- 4. Buildings and equipment required by the D.G.R. and E. for the six months' training to be imparted by his organisation (on a double shift basis). - Cost of supervisory staff (Officers both technical and administrative, accountants, supervisors, organisers, and indirect labour). - Working capital required for group factories, unit factories and servicing units for meeting raw material and direct labour charges. - For implementing the scheme, 7. details have to be worked out, of each factory group and each unit factory and each servicing unit of at least each individual industry and the working drawings and blueprints with the layouts and production charts have got to be prepared in advance of the actual implementation of the scheme.
+Capital required for technical and nontechnical staff to be appointed immediately for one year-Rs.
+5 lakhs.
 This staff will have to be increased in the 2nd year to twice and three times in the 3rd, 4th and 5th years.